 The most important of these is whether you have been saving a bottle of vintage champagne or a bottle of non-vintage champagne.

 A vintage bottle of champagne will last you the longer portion of between 5 to 10 years.
+A vintage bottle of champagne makes use of grapes that have all been harvested from the same vintage.

-This can often make the bottle more expensive, and you can tell whether it is vintage by the fact a date is clearly displayed on the bottle.
+Grapes harvested in a single year can often make the bottle more expensive, and you can tell whether it is vintage by the fact a date is clearly displayed on the bottle.

 A non-vintage bottle of champagne will only last you for between 3 – 4 years.
+It will also be important to store your bottle of champagne correctly.

-You will need to avoid storing it in direct sunlight, and try to keep it in an area where there is a constant temperature, such as a cellar or wine fridge.
+You will need to avoid storing champagne it in direct sunlight, and try to keep it in an area where there is a constant temperature, such as a cellar or wine fridge.

 Is Champagne Still Good After 10 Years?